 Be Safe, Buy REITs

 This is not 2008 all over again.
 The REIT market was very different in 2008.
-REITs were not as well capitalized and dividend payouts were too high.
+REITs were not as well capitalized, and dividend payouts were too high.

 REIT averages today are comprised of very different businesses.
-Traditional property types such as office, retail and apartments, only comprise 60% of the market capitalization in 2020 versus 100%in 2008.
+Traditional property types such as office, retail and apartments, only comprise 60% of the market capitalization in 2020 versus 100% in 2008.

-This is the time that active management should be stressed in client portfolios given the pitfalls of investing blindly in ETFs that hold positions that are slated to underperform.
+This is the time that active management should be stressed in client portfolios, given the pitfalls of investing blindly in ETFs that hold positions that are slated to underperform.

 This publication is sent with a heavy heart to all those who have been afflicted by COVID-19 thus far, understanding that we are likely just in the first few innings of a sharp recession and medical crisis.
 This experience should be a reminder of what is truly 'essential' in life, and we are proud of any small part we can contribute to a client's financial security so that he or she can focus on these essentials.
 It is for this reason we will continue to wake up each day with the goal of producing total returns above the benchmark, regardless of the environment.

 In 2008, the Chilton REIT Composite produced a total return of -23.3% net of fees, which compared to the MSCI US REIT Index (Bloomberg: RMZ) at -38.0%.
 However, when the market bottomed and recovered in 2009, the Chilton REIT Composite produced a total return of +34.1% net of fees, which compared to +28.6% for the RMZ for the calendar year.
-We believe our process can outperform in multiple economic environments, and are hopeful that we can continue the track record of our past successes.
+We believe our process can outperform in multiple economic environments and are hopeful that we can continue the track record of our past successes.

 From February 21 to March 31, 2020, the RMZ produced a total return of -31.6%, which compares to -22.4% for the S&P 500 (Bloomberg: SPX).
-From February 7, 2007 to March 6, 2009, the RMZ produced a total return of -73.9%, which compared to the S&P 500 at -50.6%.
+From February 7, 2007, to March 6, 2009, the RMZ produced a total return of -73.9%, which compared to the S&P 500 at -50.6%.
 As we will explain below, the REIT market was very different in 2008.
-Most importantly, the REITs were not well capitalized and dividend payout ratios were too high, which meant many were on the brink of bankruptcy, even if cash flows were holding up relatively well.
+Most importantly, the REITs were not well capitalized, and dividend payout ratios were too high, which meant many were on the brink of bankruptcy, even if cash flows were holding up relatively well.

-In 2020, REIT balance sheets are healthier than they have ever been, but near term cash flows could be more at risk due primarily to rent deferrals across most core property sectors.
+In 2020, REIT balance sheets are healthier than they have ever been, but near-term cash flows could be more at risk due primarily to rent deferrals across most core property sectors.
 In our opinion, the market reaction thus far has been too negative despite the uncertainty surrounding the economy and COVID-19.
 We believe the market is not giving REITs enough credit for their balance sheets, which will give them ample liquidity to survive a reasonable decline in cash flow.
 By several measures, REITs are more inexpensive today than they were in 2009, despite having much lower risk of bankruptcy.
 Therefore, we believe there is a unique opportunity to buy high quality commercial real estate at an unwarranted discount.

 This Is Not 2008-2009 All Over Again

 The painful lessons learned in 2008 for equity REITs have positioned them well for the current crisis.
 As shown in Figure 1, the margin of safety provided by the average REIT is completely different today.
 Most importantly, management teams of most REITs learned the perils of too much leverage, and many were forced into two major decisions that were not shareholder-friendly at the time: sell equity at dilutive prices to shore up finances, and/or cut the dividend.
-Importantly, with balance sheets in much better shape today with average debt to gross asset ratios of 32% and a weighted average debt maturity well over five years, we do not envision a repeat of the high number of dilutive equity offerings in order to ‘save the company’.
+Importantly, with balance sheets in much better shape today with average debt to gross asset ratios of 32% and a weighted average debt maturity well over five years, we do not envision a repeat of the high number of dilutive equity offerings in order to 'save the company'.
 Dividend cuts to the degree seen in 2008 are unlikely, but certain sectors such as lodging and some retail are at risk.
-Many of the lodging names have already suspended dividends and a few regional mall REITs have recently reduced payouts significantly.
+Many of the lodging names have already suspended dividends, and a few regional mall REITs have recently reduced payouts significantly.
 One REIT has instituted paying a portion of the dividends in stock, a tactic that was used by several REITs in 2008 to maintain the REIT payout rules while preserving cash.

 The economic outlook is worsening by the day.
 Our biggest concerns are job losses, retail closures, and bankruptcies, and weakening demand for space.
 These conditions are much different than was the case in 2008-2009.
-Even then, REIT occupancy only fell to 91.8% (in 1Q2010) and same store net operating income fell by less than 3% in the worst quarter (4Q09).
+Even then, REIT occupancy only fell to 91.8% (in 1Q2010), and same-store net operating income fell by less than 3% in the worst quarter (4Q09).
 While demand will likely fall further than in 2009, new supply should grind to a halt in all property types due to less capital availability, albeit with a 1-2 year lag.

 Despite a bleak economic outlook, the valuations today are attractive due to the solid balance sheets and low payout ratios.
 As shown in Figure 2, the lows in 2009 are near today's valuations despite the balance sheet enhancements.
 Note that the dividend yield spread versus the 10 yr Treasury yield has averaged 130 basis points (or bps) over the past 25 years, and the implied cap rate spread has averaged 360 bps.